Humam Sakhnini: Discord

-On 23 April 2025, Discord announced that Sakhnini would become chief executive officer as co-founder Jason Citron transitioned to a board role and CEO advisor.
-The company stated that the leadership change would help it scale and prepare for future opportunities.
+On 23 April 2025, Discord announced that Sakhnini would become chief executive officer as co-founder Jason Citron transitioned to a board role and CEO advisor; Sakhnini also joined the company's board of directors.
+The company stated that the leadership change would help it scale and prepare for future opportunities, including, by Citron's account, eventually "becoming a public company".
 Discord said the transition would take effect on 28 April 2025.
 Technology outlets including Bloomberg News and TechCrunch reported the appointment, noting Sakhnini's prior roles at Activision Blizzard and King.
-Citron simultaneously published a message to employees about “passing the torch.”
+Citron simultaneously published a message to employees about "passing the torch", saying that, after building Discord's leadership team and strategy, he had "literally hired [him]self out of a job".